MLanguage/mlang/README.md

 ## License

-The compiler is released under the GPL license (version 3).
+The compiler is released under the CeCILL license (version 3).